iszczesniak/cpp/callable/index.md

 {% endhighlight %}

-Below we sort data of a class type, and to this end we need to define the ordering between the objects with the comparison operator, i.e., the `<` operator.
-We defined the operator as a member function:
+Below we sort data of a class type, and to this end we need to define the ordering between the objects with the **comparison operator**, i.e., **the `<` operator**.
+We defined the operator as a member
-`this` is the first object to compare, and the function parameter is the second object to compare.
+function: `this` is the first object to compare, and the function parameter is the second object to compare.
 The member comparison operator should be declared as `const` (because it should not modify its object, i.e., `this`), and it should take the other operand by a const reference (because it should not change that operand).

 {% highlight c++ %}
 {% include_relative motivation2.cc %}
 {% endhighlight %}

-Funkcja `std::sort` domyślnie używa operatora `<`, bo domyślną wartością trzeciego argumentu wywołania tej funkcji jest domyślna (ang. default-constructed) wartość obiektu struktury `std::less<A>`, która używa właśnie operatora `<`.
-Identyczny efekt uzyskamy, jeżeli jawnie podamy trzeci argument:
+Function `std::sort` is using the comparison operator if we do not provide a comparison callable as the last call argument.
+We can get the same effect as in the example above if we pass as the last argument an object of class `std::less<A>`, which uses the `<`
+operator:

 {% highlight c++ %}
 {% include_relative motivation3.cc %}